Alderney Road Cemetery

 The Alderney Road Cemetery is a historic Jewish cemetery in London, the capital city of the United Kingdom.
 It is the oldest surviving cemetery in the UK established primarily for the Ashkenazi Jewish community.
 It is also adjacent to (but separate from) Velho Cemetery.

 History

 The cemetery was established by the Ashkenazi community in 1697, expanded in 1749, and closed in 1852.
 It is the second oldest Jewish cemetery in London and the oldest Ashkenazi cemetery in the United Kingdom.
-The cemetery is located in the Mile End of the London Borough of Tower Hamlets.
+The cemetery is located in Mile End in the London Borough of Tower Hamlets.

-The cemetery is a Grade II listed site by Historic England.
+The cemetery is listed at Grade II by Historic England.